alex-anast/alex-anast.github.io/prompts.md

 💡 Tips:

-Don’t use weak verbs like “helped,” “worked on,” or “participated.”
-Replace with “built,” “led,” “optimized,” “developed,” “deployed,” etc.
+Don't use weak verbs like "helped," "worked on," or "participated."
+Replace with "built," "led," "optimized," "developed," "deployed," etc.

 Quantify outcomes wherever possible — speed, cost, uptime, scale, or adoption metrics.